 Every company blog should be different to every other blog in the industry.
 Choosing a broad theme that matches your competitors’ news page may seem like a great idea for targeting the same audience, but it’s often not.

 Instead, your blogging channel should fill a void in your industry.
 With a unique theme and unique content that is the niche to your brand, your readers will see you as a useful, alternative source of information.

 There are not many people who want to eat at a picnic that only offers ham sandwiches.
 Some will want pork pies, a few will want crackers and cheese and some chocolate muffins for good measure.
 It’s your job to bring something different to the table, that’s preferably personalized too.

 Stick To Your Niche!

 Don’t just start a blog that’s based on something generic, give it a specialty.
 For example, if you want to start a baking blog, share family or ethnic recipes or give them your methods to signature soups, starters or salads.
 Choosing a particular area of the baking world and giving it your very own creative or personal twist helps to separate you from the rest.

-In business, channelling each post to fit into a specific area of expertise helps to create a focal point to your feed.
+In business, channeling each post to fit into a specific area of expertise helps to create a focal point to your feed.
 Blogs with a focus help readers to focus.

 Stick to producing content for one section of an industry.
 It will help readers to understand that for that topic, you are their beacon of light in the dark, cluttered corners on the web.

 2. Ignoring or Neglecting Social Media

 Wouldn’t it be great if you could write your first blog post and get millions of readers instantly?
 Keep dreaming.
 Unfortunately, even experienced bloggers suffer difficulties with generating attention.
-But, through utilising social media channels, they can get around them.
+But, through utilizing social media channels, they can get around them.

 The best content on the internet may be forever unknown if you don’t reach out to your audience.
 Make your blog social.
 Researching into the most popular channels for your ideal audience is as simple as a Google search.